My-Finance-Report/yearly_report/README.md

 - there seems to be some general bug with the mobile presentation
 - filter by year when you look at dashboard
 - privacy policy
-- refresh on the page keeps you in the same view
-  -same with form submitting the login flow
 - install a linter for extraneous imports

 # Bad UI